-This early intervention, evidence based training program is an introduction to family and domestic violence (FDV) and the impact on children experiencing FDV.
-It explores how to ‘listen to the voices of children’ and utilizes the resources in the tailor-made kit to enable workers to engage with children in ‘activity based play’.
+This early intervention, evidence-based training program is an introduction to family and domestic violence (FDV) and the impact on children experiencing FDV.
+It explores how to ‘listen to the voices of children’ and utilises the resources in the tailor-made kit to enable workers to engage with children in ‘activity-based play’.

 The project has won a number of national awards including the top National Crime and Violence Prevention Award in 2011, Child Protection Award, NAPCAN – Play Your Part Award in 2013 and HESTA Award in 2015.

 Over 2000 family violence, child protection workers, counsellors, teachers, police, foster carers, family and children’s services workers have attended training in all Australian states, New Zealand and the UK.

 The Safe from the Start training program is an introduction to understanding the effects of family and domestic violence on children including:

 - research findings on the incidence and impact on children who have witnessed/experienced family or domestic violence.

 - impact of trauma on the brain development of children, how to use activity-based-play utilising the Resource Tool Kit.

 The program has demonstrated a strong impact on the community to date as it has been rolled out targeting childcare workers, school counsellors, school family liaison officers and Aboriginal Liaison officers that previously have had little to no training in identifying trauma in children, resulting from domestic and family violence, with a focus on children in the birth to five-year age bracket.
 Childcare centres and schools are becoming pivotal in intervening early by connecting specialised support to children and their families before the crises occurs.